enigma0Z/meteortonight.com/public/md/about.md

 ### What software do you use?

-I use [Reason](https://www.reasonstudios.com/) primarily both for my DAW and for its many soft synths .
+I use [Reason](https://www.reasonstudios.com/) primarily both for my DAW and for its many soft synths.
 For routing audio live (i.e. during streams, etc.) I sometimes also use [Audio Hijack](https://rogueamoeba.com/audiohijack/).

 For streaming I use [OBS](https://obsproject.com/).